mnz1365/oddNumbers/README.md

 # oddNumbers

-add the odd numbers to list.
+add the odd numbers to new list.